-- Rest the shoulder - Avoid any activities, heavy lifting or movements that cause pain.
-However, don’t keep the arm completely immobilized, as this can result in what’s known as “frozen shoulder.”
+- Rest the shoulder - Avoid any activities, heavy lifting, or movements that cause pain.
+However, don’t keep the arm completely immobilized, as this can result in what’s known as a “frozen shoulder.”

 - Take pain relievers - Over-the-counter pain relievers can help — talk to your doctor about which is best for you to use.

 - Strengthening exercises - Simple, regular exercises keep the shoulder joint and muscles from tensing up and restore movement.

 However, if the tear is sudden, large, or complete, surgery may be required.
 Without the proper treatment, you could experience a permanent loss of motion and weakness.

 Before your appointment with a doctor or surgeon, try to write out the answers to the following questions, so you are prepared:

 - Where is the pain located?